 Pentesting services have become an indispensable weapon for companies.
 Protecting themselves against security breaches is an inescapable challenge before the rising volume of cyber attacks

 He got in as if were at home.
 He did it, yes indeed, through an unconventional access: a fish tank.
 It happened a couple of years ago, when a hacker broke into the systems of a London casino to steal their entire database.
 He did it through the thermostat of the fish tank placed in the hall of the establishment.
-Surely one of the most exotic security breaches of all that have come to light in recent years.
+Surely one of the most exotic security breaches in applications of all that have come to light in recent years.
 Protecting against these vulnerabilities is a commandment in this age.
 And for this, few tools are as effective as penetration tests.
 Also known as pentesting.
 Or the time of hackers.

 Pentest is to cybersecurity what practice is to military discipline.
 Only much more sophisticated, of course.
 Basically, this young discipline consists of designing and promoting attacks against the systems of a company or an administration to detect their security holes.

 At its core, it is a form of hacking.
 But without the jail waiting around the corner. ¿Why?
 Because it’s the client (the company or public organism) that encourages the cyber assault.

 Because yes, pentesters are out to do real harm.
 Invade systems and show the potential damage that the real bad guys could do to the brand in question.

 This is one of the main differences that distinguish these practices from others such as system audits.